citp/privacy-policy-historical/u/un/und/undertone.com.md

 NAI: Undertone is a member of the Network Advertising Initiative (“NAI”).
 The NAI is a cooperative of online marketing and analytics companies committed to building consumer awareness and establishing responsible business and data management practices and standards.
 For more information, please visit www.networkadvertising.org.

-Ad Choices: Undertone supports deployment of Advertising Option icon (Ad Choices), in partnership with Evidon, as part of its compliance with Digital Advertising Alliance self-regulation program.
+Ad Choices: Undertone supports deployment of Advertising Option icon (Ad Choices), in partnership with Ghostery Enterprise, as part of its compliance with Digital Advertising Alliance self-regulation program.
 As part of this service, online advertisements served by Undertone are sometimes delivered with icons that help consumers understand how their data is being used and provide choice options to consumers that want more control.

 ### Security